waveaccounting/avro-to-python-types/README.md

 Currently, it supports converting `record`s to `TypedDict`.
 If you would like to see more features added, please open up an issue.

+# Updating dependencies

+The makefile target `update_poetry_lock` will (providing that the existing lock file is valid) launch container and update the dependencies there.
+This target is provided because sometimes doing it on your MAC is problematic.

 ## Why would I want this?

 This library is targeted to people writing code generation for python apps that are using [avro](https://avro.apache.org/docs/current/spec.html).